Trump sex assault accuser E. Jean Carroll says allegations’ notoriety made her ‘hated by a lot more people’

 A jury last year determined Trump sexually assaulted Carroll in a Midtown department store in the mid-1990s and defamed her decades later as “a complete con job” on Truth Social when he’d left the White House, awarding her $5 million in damages.

-Jurors at this week’s trial will determine how much two statements by Trump in 2019 harmed Carroll and whether he should be forced to pay punitive damages to deter him from defaming her in the future.
+Jurors at this week’s trial will determine how much two of Trump’s statements while still in the White House harmed Carroll and whether he should additionally be forced to pay punitive damages to deter him from defaming her in the future.
+The judge has already determined he’s liable for defamation.

-Those damages could cost Trump even more millions, said a reputation expert who followed Carroll on the witness stand.
+Damages to Carroll’s reputation could cost Trump even more millions, said an expert who followed Carroll on the witness stand.

-The expert, Northwestern University professor Ashlee Humphreys, also testified in the Georgia trial that resulted in a $148 million judgment against Rudy Giuliani for defaming Georgia election workers.
+Northwestern University professor Ashlee Humphreys, also testified in the Georgia trial that resulted in a$148 million judgment against Rudy Giuliani for defaming Georgia election workers.
 That case helped send Giuliani to bankruptcy court.

 Humphreys told jurors that her analysis found Trump’s 2019 statements defaming Carroll were viewed between 104 million and 85.8 million times on TV, social media, and in news articles — and by a “receptive audience” of between 21.2 million and 24.7 million people likely to take Trump for his word.